magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 On initial inspection it takes in 3 variables, buffer, password and a length. `buffer` where the reverse `char`s will be stored, `password` the `t` array with password reversed, `11` the length of the `password` array (10 `char`s followed by a null byte `00`).

-As Ghidra decompiles code it can add in unessary code due to compiler optimations etc. So let's use the code provide by Ghidra and write our own reverse function.
+As Ghidra decompiles code it can add in unnecessary code due to compiler optimisations etc. So let's use the code provide by Ghidra and write our own reverse function.

 Our Code using the function from Ghidra:
 ```c